JetBrains/Qodana/topics/docker-techs.md

 ## Run as non-root

-By default, container runs as `root` user, so Qodana would be able to read any bind-mounted volumes with project and write the results.
+By default, the container runs as `root` user, so Qodana would be able to read any bind-mounted volumes with the project and write the results.
 Which also leads to files in `results/` folder owned by `root` after the run.
-To avoid this you can run container as current user:
+To avoid this, you can run container as a current user:

 ```shell
 docker run -u $UID ...